 Start drawing circle with rod above your head.

-At halfway point (rod behind your head), thrust out using your left hand to push rod forward, while your right hand keeps the rod at upward angle.
+At halfway point (rod behind your head), pause slightly, then thrust out using your left hand to push the rod forward.

 As you finish the cast, the momentum will thrust your body forward slightly, with your upper body bending slightly down and forward.
 Steer cast slightly right as you finish casting.

 The inertia of this cast will tend to make your cast go right or left (depending if you are right or left handed).
 If you are right handed, pivot your body a little left of where you want to end up.